 Public transportation in Jerusalem consists of a network of buses and a light rail system that connects one end of the city to the other.
-A single fare on the light rail is 2 EUR, and a 10-ride pass (a smart card known as a Rav Kav) is 12 EUR.
+A single fare on the light rail is about 2 EUR, and a 10-ride pass (a smart card known as a Rav Kav) is about 12 EUR.
 Tickets must be purchased at the light rail stops before you board and cannot be purchased on the trams themselves.
 Trams arrive every 7 minutes at peak hours and every 15 minutes off-peak.

 Walking in Jerusalem is safe and picturesque.
-The city is built on hills so expect to encounter inclines.
+The city is built on hills, so expect to encounter inclines.
 If you are walking, when you get near, look for the "JCT" building and walk down the hill:

 .
 At the bottom, walk through the door of the security hut: